A story of a Master Chocolatier - Caramélier® maker

 Find out all these delicious pleasures in our online shop!

-Japanese are very fond on the salted butter caramels of the “master caramélier”.
-In 2004, Henri Le Roux meets people of Yoku Moku, a japanese company of high-quality cookies.
-They invited him to participate in the “Salon du Chocolat” in Tokyo.
-This is the beginning of a good friendship that will lead to a great collaboration.
-Indeed, in 2006, Henri Le Roux decides to sell his business to these persons of good taste that will know how to perpetuate Henri Le Roux’s taste and quality tradition.
+Japanese are very fond on the salted butter caramels of the “Master Caramélier”.
+In 2004, Henri Le Roux meets a japanese company of high-quality cookies.
+They invite him to participate to the “Salon du Chocolat” in Tokyo.
+This is the beginning of a strong friendship that will lead to a great collaboration.
+In 2006, Henri Le Roux sold his business to this company of good taste that knows how to perpetuate Henri Le Roux’s taste and quality tradition.

-Then, the brand is getting modernized and a new visual identity.
-In May 2007, a Henri Le Roux shop opens in Tokyo, Japan.
+The brand is modernized and in 2007, a Henri Le Roux shop opens in Tokyo, Japan.

-In the Landévant new laboratory the chocolate making is still hand-crafted as we refuse to produce in an industrial way!
-We select meticulously all our cocoas according to their origin and quality: Vanuatu, São Tome, Colombia, Venezuela, Madagascar....
-Our suppliers are chosen carefully as well.
+In Landévant laboratory, the chocolate is still hand-crafted as we refuse to produce in an industrial way!
+We meticulously select all our cacao beans according to their origin and quality: Vanuatu, São Tome, Colombia, Venezuela, Madagascar....
+Our suppliers are chosen carefully.
 We only use natural products (no GMO!) and no preservative.
 This is the secret of quality!

 Every year, in the Salon du Chocolat there is a Fashion Show, of chocolate “coututre” dresses and accessories designed by talented duos of fashion designs and chocolatiers.
 Inspiring many a dream, the event is organised in aid of the umbrella organisation "La Voix de l’Enfant" of more than 50 children’s charities represented by French actress Carole Bouquet and French singer-songwriter Mathieu Johann.
 Henri Le Roux didn’t break with this tradition and contributed to decorate his dresses with his talent skill: